-- Hadoop Integration Overview, 11 - · How to Use This Guide, 12 - Big Data Management Component Architecture, 12 - Integration with Other Informatica Products, 14
+- Hadoop Integration Overview, 12 - Big Data Management Component Architecture, 13 - Integration with Other Informatica Products, 15

 Hadoop Integration Overview

 You can integrate the Informatica domain with the Hadoop cluster through Big Data Management.

 The Data Integration Service automatically installs the Hadoop binaries to integrate the Informatica domain with the Hadoop environment.
 The integration requires Informatica connection objects and cluster configurations.
 A cluster configuration is a domain object that contains configuration parameters that you import from the Hadoop cluster.
 You then associate the cluster configuration with connections to access the Hadoop environment.